AdobeDocs/campaign-classic.en/help/delivery/using/a-b-testing-uc-start-workflow.md

 1. Once the content of the third delivery is determined, approve the target and the content.

-You can now analyze the result (see [Step 8: Analyze the result](../../delivery/using/a-b-testing-uc-analyzing.md)).
+You can now analyze the result.
+[Learn more](a-b-testing-uc-analyzing.md).